philliphooper/resell-assistant/README.md

 ## API Configuration

+✅ **eBay API**: Fully configured and operational with production credentials

-You'll need to configure API keys for marketplace access:
+For additional marketplace access, you'll need to configure API keys:

-1. Copy `appsettings.example.json` to `appsettings.json`
+1. Copy `appsettings.template.json` to `appsettings.json`
 2. Add your API keys:
-   - eBay Developer API
+   - ✅ **eBay Developer API**: Working with production environment
-   - Amazon Product Advertising API
+   - Amazon Product Advertising API (coming soon)
-   - Facebook Marketplace (if available)
+   - Facebook Marketplace (Phase 2 - in progress)

+### eBay API Setup
+The eBay integration is already configured for production use.
+If you need to set up your own eBay developer account:
+- See `EBAY_API_SETUP_GUIDE.md` for detailed setup instructions
+- Use the secure credential management system in the application settings

 ## Architecture